The health benefits of eating Brussels sprouts are so many, as they have a unique nutritional value…

 Dietary fiber may increase calcium absorption.
 Also, may protect against bone loss at the hip in older men (12).

 Avoid cow’s milk.
-It seems that cow’s milk can’t protect your bones, despite the high calcium content.
+It seems that cow’s milk won’t protect your bones, despite its high calcium content.

 Is it OK to eat Brussels sprouts every day?